jeromecoupe/webstoemp/_posts/2015-07-17-building-your-own-front-end-styleguide.md

 If you build it in your approach from the get go, building an in-house stye guide is not going to add a lot of overhead to your project.
 That's just a sane approach to front-end development these days.

+### Increase collaboration &amp; buy in

 In my small experience, developing an internal front-end style guides is also an opportunity to involve stakeholders and gather people around a table.
 It's a fantastic communication tool and, used well, it can foster collaboration in your organisation.

+If people in charge of design, development, UI/UX, content and business are all involved in the creation of your style guide, you are dramatically increasing its adoption rate compared to using a solution coming from the outside.

+A style guide is also an investment in your team, which is always a good idea.
+Having everybody behind you when trying to get buy-in from the management changes the dynamic of those conversations.

 ### Stay lean